Automation Plugin

 Executing the Automation Plugin

-After deploying your implementations, execute your Automation Plugin actions by sending a GET or POST request to the API endpoints generated using the following naming convention: plugin/{tenantLocator}/automation/{pluginName}/{actionName}.
+After deploying your implementation, execute your Automation Plugin action by sending a GET or POST request to the API endpoint that was automatically generated by the system, based on the following naming convention: plugin/{tenantLocator}/automation/{pluginName}/{actionName}.

-Here's an example of a JSON request object for the attachReport action:
+Here's an example request for the attachReport action:

 {